~ 12 min read

 My name is Martijn van der Meer, and on behalf of Max, Stefan, Nayra, Jobke and Davide, I am proud to present you our idea and progress on the Journal for Trial and Error.

-I am absolutely honoured that we – as a team of mostly first year HPS students – are invited at this stage to present you hands-on output of our masters programme.
+I am absolutely honoured that we – as a team of mostly first year HPS students – are invited at this stage to present you hands-on output of our Masters programme.
 We are both excited and scared.
-Excited, because this moment is the kick-off of a small promotional tour in Europe at several conferences, ranging from a biomolecular conference in Cambridge, to a posthumanist conference at Lille and we consider this audience as our (future) peers.
+Excited, because this moment is the kick-off of a small promotional tour in Europe at several conferences, ranging from a biomolecular conference in Cambridge, to a posthumanist conference at Lille, and we consider this audience as our (future) peers.
 This is a safe space, so to say.

 The next two months, Utrecht will be the global center of philosophy and history of science.
 Or – to put it even more idealistically – Utrecht will in the next couple of weeks, be the center of reflection on science.
 After all, besides arguing that history and philosophy of science is – as I personally think – one of the most beautiful academic endeavors one can think of, we are young and hopeful and – at this point at least – don’t have jobs as researchers.
-That is why we are still asking questions such as ‘How can we contribute to society?’, ‘what does this reflection we apparently do precisely mean?’, ‘How are history and philosophy connected?’ and – my favorite – ‘Do we as studying history and philosophy of science, actually like science?’
+That is why we are still asking questions such as ‘How can we contribute to society?’, ‘what does this reflection we apparently do precisely mean?’, ‘How are history and philosophy connected?’ and – my favorite – ‘Do we as students of history and philosophy of science, actually like science?’

 I think all five of us do.
 We believe in the value of producing scientific knowledge within the context of institutions such as universities and research centers.
 History and (some) philosophy of science has taught us that throughout history, scientific knowledge has been constructed in the context of social, political, cultural and institutional influences.
 Despite that some inspiring intellectuals have – based on the observation that scientific knowledge has been socially constructed – challenged and in some cases radically relativized the universal aspects of all scientific knowledge, we think that there is something unique about science.
 We optimistically understand science as bringing society forward and that reflection should help scientists to do so.